jonnilundy/wedeploy.com/ui/src/pages/tutorials/hosting/running-locally.md

 ---
-buttonTitle: "The local environment is running!"
+buttonTitle: "The local environment is running"
 description: "In this section, you'll learn how to deploy an application using WeDeploy Hosting."
 layout: "tutorial"
 parentId: "hosting"